HabitatFramework/UserGuide/menus/menus.rst

 |paste| Paste
 -------------

-Pastes the data copied by the ‘Copy’ tool into the same fields in another record.
+Pastes the data copied by the 'Copy' tool into the same fields in another record.

 For example, the fields copied in the figure above would be pasted into 'Source 3' on the new record.